 Based on these findings, we offer some suggestions for media producers—and others who develop resources for families—to help families with young children explore science together.

-Findings: Nine out of ten parents report doing learning activities with their children daily.
+Finding: Nine out of ten parents report doing learning activities with their children daily.
 About half of parents report doing science-related activities with their children daily.
 Parents indicated that easy-to-do ideas for science activities would help them do more science.

 Media can model or encourage everyday ways to engage children in science.
 Media can also remind families that they probably already do science without realizing it.